 “And how many in your party, Beth?”

 Her heavily lashed eyes met mine quizzically, and she lowered her pixie chin.
 She seemed to think she’d heard me wrong.
 “One?”

 “Yes,” I said again.
 “One”.
-I cringed as I weighed the possibilities.
+Cringing, I weighed the possibilities.
 She might think my family abandoned me today, right here on the beach, and wonder why.
 She might think I lived alone in the world, had no friends at all, no one who would come with me to the beach.
 Maybe, I thought with horror, she thought I was a serial killer, or was trying to get picked up.
-I shuddered as I debated which was worse, and wondered which was closer to the truth.
+I shuddered as I debated which was worse, and again as I considered which was closer to the truth.

 “So, Beth, for one,” she said again slowly, though still somewhat skeptically, as she wrote it down in her hostess book.
 I could see that she was was having trouble wrapping her mind around this reality, as I had just a moment before.
 I had to fight not to laugh out loud.

 As if in slow motion, she turned to her hostess colleague.
 Maybe it was the odd and unnecessary formality of the exchange, or the way they stood so ridiculously close together with their youthful, made up skin and their straightened hair.
-Maybe it was the constant repetition, or their persistent approach to seating as if it was complex algebra.
-I don’t know what it was that made it all seem so silly, and the distance between us so large, the ridiculousness of both the day and the scene so immediately evident.
+Maybe it was the constant repetition, their persistent approach to seating as if it was complex algebra.
+I don’t know what it was that suddenly made it all seem so silly, and the distance between us so large, the ridiculousness of both the day and the scene so immediately evident.
 I don’t know what it was that made me lose it.
 All I know is that what happened next was this: pretty hostess number one turned and looked her colleague in the eye as if delivering a secret message she didn’t want me to hear, as if she was blinking in Morse code.
 “This,” she said, very slowly, “is Beth, for one.
 Beth, for one, is here.”
-I crunched my lips together and looked down. my shoulders shaking in silent and uncontrollable laughter.
+I crunched my lips together and looked down.
+My shoulders shook in silent, uncontrollable laughter.